karla3jo/Automatic-Landmarking-of-Body-Shapes/README.md

 And the final results in:
 https://www.youtube.com/watch?v=txJw4CeSCIw

-To reproduce all the experiments seen in our paper from scratch, with all the images we used in each stage, a folder named Images.zip has been uploaded.
-Inside there are four numbered directories, indicating the order in which they were used, but also an "extra_images" folder containing images that were not included in the originl experiments and can be useful for further experimentation within this dataset.
+To reproduce all the experiments seen in our paper from scratch, with all the images we used in each stage, a zip file named *Images* has been uploaded.
+Inside there are four numbered directories, indicating the order in which they were used, but also an "extra_images" folder containing images that were not included in the original experiments and could be useful for further experimentation within this dataset.

 The *mydataset8.xml* file has the final configuration for the people detector created with Dlib's imglab tool, while *training_with_body_landmarks.xml* and *testing_with_body_landmarks.xml* contain the hand-marked body shape images to train the predictor and its corresponding validation set.